-- Make actuarial valuation

-- Undertake review of rate of contributions

-- Conduct survey of employer attitudes to the scheme, based on different funding scenarios

-Analyse international best practice on providing maternity benefit to women in informal sector/who are self-employed/migrant workers

-- Provide medically supported and sufficiently costed evidence base for increasing length and breadth of maternity leave benefits - Analyse labour market conditions faced by beneficiaries i.e. whether job losses occur as a result of women taking full period maternity leave - Regular monitoring and reporting on number of MLB extensions - Research trends in labour market since the introduction of MLB - Embed data on employment history into MLB claim process as part of IT Modernisation project to be able to monitor abuse of the system - Research and monitor patterns of women returning to work prior to the end of the period of maternity leave to which they are legally entitled - Survey to assess employer and beneficiary awareness and knowledge of the scheme - PR strategies to strengthen effectiveness of communication (which potentially differs between employers, the current stock of female employees of childbearing age, new formal employees, and informal workers if added to the scheme)
+Priorities 1 Review fund position of scheme Delivery mechanisms Make actuarial valuation Undertake review of rate of contributions Conduct survey of employer attitudes to the scheme, based on different funding scenarios Targets Completion of actuarial valuation by 31 December 2021 (to allow for additional year of financials, and procurement process for external support) 2 Assess the o adequacy o scheme Analyse international best practice on providing maternity benefit to women in informal sector/who are self-employed/migrant workers Provide medically supported and sufficiently costed evidence base for increasing length and breadth of maternity leave benefits Analyse labour market conditions faced by beneficiaries i.e. whether job losses occur as a result of women taking full period maternity leave Regular monitoring and reporting on number of MLB extensions By end of SP25 period: Additional number of eligible beneficiaries Higher proportion of eligible beneficiaries actually getting full benefits Increased duration of benefit by at least 2 weeks Reduced reported job/welfare losses owing to postpartum complications 3 Invoke and research in to Maternit Benefit issu villingness of employers to hire women of childbearing age Minimise scope for abuse of the system Research trends in labour market since the introduction of MLB Embed data on employment history into MLB claim process as part of IT Modernisation project to be able to monitor abuse of the system Proportion of beneficiaries who have worked for their employer for less than a year prior to claiming benefit(?)
+4 Ensure awa amongst eli women Research and monitor patterns of women returning to work prior to the end of the period of maternity leave to which they are legally entitled Survey to assess employer and beneficiary awareness and knowledge of the scheme PR strategies to strengthen effectiveness of Use baseline survey to establish and monitor progress on: Awareness level of eligible members Knowledge level of eligible members communication (which potentially differs between employers, the current stock of female employees of childbearing age, new formal employees, and informal workers if added to the scheme) • Level of employer understanding